fbpx

 What areas do you serve?

 DoggyWalker.com serves clients in the City of Alexandria, most of the Alexandria portion of Fairfax County, Arlington County, and select areas of the City of Falls Church and McLean.
 Please check out our map to see our service areas in greater detail and feel free to contact us if you’re unsure if we serve your area.
-You can also visit our team pages for specific neighborhoods served by our three service areas in Alexandria, Arlington, and Annandale.
+You can also visit our team pages for specific neighborhoods served by our three service areas in Alexandria and Arlington.

 How do I start services with DoggyWalker.com?

 Thank you for your interest in DoggyWalker.com services!
-To get started, please complete our New Client Form and a manager will contact you within one business day to set up a new client consultation and/or answer any additional questions you may have.
-Please explore our website for additional information about our services, rates, and company history.
+To get started, please complete our New Client Form and a manager will contact you within two business days to set up a new client consultation and/or answer any additional questions you may have.
+Please explore our website for additional information about our services.
+You can also learn more about the Alexandria and Arlington teams and our company history.

 Why do you need two keys?

 DoggyWalker.com requires two sets of keys for a few reasons, but normally it is because it is necessary for both sets of keys to be with two caregivers in cases of multiple visits in a day, substitutions, and emergencies.
 Occasionally, the second copy comes in handy when you have locked yourself out and need a copy of your key!
 If not assigned to more than one caregiver, the backup copy of your key is always safely stored in a secure location and labeled in a way which does not give away the name or address of your home.
 For clients who live in apartment buildings that require a FOB, we only need one copy of the FOB (although we’re happy to have two copies if allowed!).
-Having the FOB allows us tto maximize the time spent with your pet(s) as opposed to waiting for the front desk or concierge to check the key out to us.
+Having the FOB allows us to maximize the time spent with your pet(s) as opposed to waiting for the front desk or concierge to check the key out to us.
+Please know that if no FOB is available and we need to wait for the concierge to give us the key, that time spent is counted as part of the overall visit time.

 What information do you need about us and our pets?

-What other services do you provide while you are in my home?
+What other services do you provide while you are in my home during a visit with my pet?

 What’s the difference between a midday visit and a pet sit visit?

-We refer to regular, weekday dog walks ( between 9 a.m. -5 p.m.) as midday visits, and after hour visits as pet sitting (weekday visits before 9 a.m. and after 5 p.m., as well as any visit taking place on weekend days).
-You can think of it as a midday visit happening while you’re away at work for exercise and a bathroom break, and pet sitting is for when you’re working late or are out of town, for exercise, bathroom break, feeding, medication management, etc. Please also note that any visit occurring on a weekend day (Saturday and Sunday) must be at least a 30-minute visit; midday visits Monday through Friday are a minimum of 20-minutes.
+We refer to regular, weekday dog walks (between 9 a.m. -5 p.m.) as midday visits, and after hour visits as pet sits (weekday visits before 9 a.m. and after 5 p.m., as well as any visit taking place on weekend days or holidays).
+You can think of it as a midday visit happening while you’re away at work for exercise and a bathroom break, and pet sitting is for when you’re working late or are out of town, for exercise, bathroom break, feeding, medication management, etc. Please also note that any visit occurring on a weekend day (Saturday and Sunday) must be at least a 30-minute visit.
+Midday visits Monday through Friday are either 20- or 30-minutes long.
+Any visit with cat(s) only (no dog care) must be a 30-minute visit and will be scheduled outside of the midday windows to not interfere with dog care for midday visits.
+Please visit our cat sitting page for more details.

 Do you have overnight visit options?